msarahan/matplotlib/doc/users/image_tutorial.rst

         img = mpimg.imread('../_static/stinkbug.png')
         imgplot = plt.imshow(img)

-You can also plot any numpy array - just remember that the datatype must be float32 (and range from 0.0 to 1.0) or uint8.
+You can also plot any numpy array.

 .. _Pseudocolor: